-The Employer and the Union will comply with all relevant Federal and State laws, regulations, and executive orders providing reasonable accommodations to qualified individuals with disabilities.

-The Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments Act of 2009 (ADAAA) are civil rights acts prohibiting discrimination against individuals with disabilities in employment, public services, transportation, public accommodations, and telecommunications.
-These acts provide a clear and comprehensive national mandate for the elimination of discrimination.

-Under the ADA, employment decisions must be based on an employee's ability to perform the essential functions of their position with or without reasonable accommodation.
-"Reasonable accommodation" means any change or adjustment to a job or work environment that permits a qualified employee with a disability to perform the essential functions of a job or enjoy the benefits and privileges of employment equal to those enjoyed without disabilities, without creating an undue hardship on the Employer.

-An employee who believes that they have a disability and require a reasonable accommodation to perform the essential functions of their position or access the benefits and privileges of employment may request such an accommodation by submitting a request to their Departmental or Divisional Human Resources Office or their Departmental or Divisional ADA Coordinator.

-The Departmental or Divisional Human Resources Office or ADA Coordinator will acknowledge receipt of the request for reasonable accommodation and will begin the interactive process as defined in the ADA and the ADAAA with the employee as soon as practicable, but not later than thirty (30) calendar days from the date of the request for accommodation.

-An employee requesting accommodation must cooperate with their Departmental or Divisional Human Resources Office or ADA Coordinator in discussing the need for and possible form of any accommodation and may be asked to provide further relevant medical documentation.
-The Departmental or Divisional Human Resources Office or ADA Coordinator may request that the employee obtain an independent medical examination (IME), at the Employer's expense, if any medical documentation is insufficient or if an accommodation opportunity has been identified for which the employee may qualify.

-All medical information disclosed to the Employer will be kept confidential.

-In the event the Departmental or Divisional Human Resources Office or ADA Coordinator has identified that all possible reasonable accommodation avenues have been exhausted within the Department or Division, as well as Employer-wide, the employee may be separated from service, or if eligible, offered the opportunity to exercise their right to a Disability Retirement with the Public Employees' Retirement System of Nevada (PERS), as outlined in Article XXIII, Separation from Service.
+- 17.1 The Employer and the Union will comply with all relevant Federal and State laws, regulations, and executive orders providing reasonable accommodations to qualified individuals with disabilities. - The Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments Act of 2009 (ADAAA) are civil rights acts prohibiting discrimination against individuals with disabilities in employment, public services, transportation, public accommodations, and telecommunications.
+These acts provide a clear and comprehensive national mandate for the elimination of discrimination. - 17.3 Under the ADA, employment decisions must be based on an officer's ability to perform the essential functions of their position with or without reasonable accommodation.
+"Reasonable accommodation" means any change or adjustment to a job or work environment that permits a qualified officer with a disability to perform the essential functions of a job or enjoy the benefits and privileges of employment equal to those enjoyed without disabilities, without creating an undue hardship on the Employer. - An officer who believes that they have a disability and require a reasonable accommodation to perform the essential functions of their position or access the benefits and privileges of employment may request such an accommodation by submitting a request to their Departmental/Divisional Human Resources Office or their Departmental/Divisional ADA Coordinator. - 17.5 The Departmental/Divisional Human Resources Office or ADA Coordinator will acknowledge receipt of the request for reasonable accommodation and will begin the interactive process as defined in the ADA and the ADAAA with the officer as soon as practicable, but not later than thirty (30) calendar days from the date of the request for accommodation. - An officer requesting accommodation must cooperate with their Departmental/Divisional Human Resources Office or ADA Coordinator in discussing the need for and possible form of any accommodation and may be asked to provide further relevant medical documentation.
+The Departmental/Divisional Human Resources Office or ADA Coordinator may request that the officer obtain an independent medical examination (IME), at the Employer's expense, if any medical documentation is insufficient or if an accommodation opportunity has been identified for which the officer may qualify. - 17.7 All medical information disclosed to the Employer will be kept confidential. - 17.8 In the event the Departmental/Divisional Human Resources Office or ADA Coordinator has identified that all possible reasonable accommodation avenues have been exhausted within the Department/Division, as well as Employer-wide, the officer may be separated from service, or if eligible, offered the opportunity to exercise their right to a Disability Retirement with the Public Employees' Retirement System of Nevada (PERS), as outlined in Article 23, Separation from Service.

-Article XVIII Legal Representation
+Article 18.
+Legal Representation

-If an employee is in the course and scope of their employment and is performing their prescribed and authorized work duties, the Employer shall:

-If a civil action is served upon any such employee, pursuant to NRS 41.0339, the Employer shall provide for the defense, including the defense of crossclaims and counterclaims, of any present or former employee in any civil action brought against that person based on any alleged act or omission relating to the person's public duties or employment if:

-Within fifteen (15) days after service of a copy of the summons and complaint or other legal document commencing the action, the employee submits a written request for defense:
+- 18.1 If an officer is in the course and scope of their employment and is performing their prescribed and authorized work duties, the Employer shall: - 18.1.1 If a civil action is served upon any such officer, pursuant to NRS 41.0339, the Employer shall provide for the defense, including the defense of crossclaims and counterclaims, of any present or former officer in any civil action brought against that person based on any alleged act or omission relating to the person's public duties or employment if: - 18.1.1.1 Within fifteen (15) days after service of a copy of the summons and complaint or other legal document commencing the action, the officer submits a written request for defense:

-To the Attorney General; or,

-To the head of the employee's Department or Division and the Attorney General; and,
+18.1.1.1.1 To the Attorney General; or, 18.1.1.1.2 To the head of the officer's Department/Division and the Attorney General; and,